- Community Development

 - Use a general all-purpose cleaning product or a special lead cleaner.

 - Household and shop vacuums can’t trap lead dust.
 You must use a HEPA-equipped vacuum for this purpose.

 - Remove coveralls before leaving the work area.
 Wash work clothes separately.
 Don’t track lead debris on work shoes.
 Shower promptly.

 - Collect paint chips.
-Double-bag the waste or wrap in newspaper, and dispose of in the trash.
+Double-bag the waste or wrap it in newspaper, and dispose of it in the trash.

 - Don’t dump waste water on the ground.
 Water should be filtered before disposing of it in the toilet.
 Filtered debris can be double-bagged and put in the trash.

 - Call your garbage service to find out how to dispose of large pieces of wall, woodwork, etc.

 The Homebuilders Association of Josephine County hosts training to certify renovators who work with pre-1978 built homes on lead-based paint removal.
 Please check the Homebuilders Renovation, Repair, and Painting (RRP) Courses website for upcoming classes.

 8 a.m. - 10 a.m., 2 p.m. - 4 p.m.